1. Portion Control

 When you’re out visiting, be sure to choose between drinking sweet drinks or eating dessert.

 This helps you reduce your sugar intake and the amount of calories you’re eating too.
+If in doubt, stick to plain old water and say no to desserts flat out.

 5. Drink Plenty Of Water